Welcome to the Century House Walking Club

 Not only do we get our exercise but we enjoy each others’ company.
 If you like exploring, exercise, and companionship the Walking Club is the place for you.

 Important to Know: Please wear good walking shoes for safety and a smile.
 Remember to dress for the weather.
-A list of this month’s walks is available on the bulletin board new the front door.
+A list of upcoming walks is available on the bulletin board near the front door, and here (Jan-Feb 2019)

 When Do We Meet?: This weekly walking group usually meets at 6th Street and 6th Avenue at 9am on Friday mornings, rain or shine.